-Beginning in 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan closed after July of that year) goes down below seventy-eight percent of the purchase price, but not at the point the loan's equity climbs to higher than twenty-two percent.
-(This legal obligation does not include a number of higher risk mortgages.)
-The good news is that you can request cancelation of your PMI yourself (for a mortgage loan that closed after July '99), without considering the original purchase price, at the point your equity climbs to twenty percent.
+Since 1999, lenders have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan closed past July of that year) reaches less than seventy-eight percent of the purchase price, but not when the borrower's equity climbs to over twenty-two percent.
+(Certain "higher risk" loans are not included.)
+But if your equity rises to 20% (regardless of the original price of purchase), you are able to cancel your PMI (for a mortgage loan closed past July 1999).

-Review your mortgage statements often.
-Pay attention to the prices of other homes in your neighborhood.
-If your loan is fewer than five years old, it's likely you haven't greatly reduced principal � you have been paying mostly interest.
+Study your statements often.
+You'll want to be aware of the prices of the homes that sell in your neighborhood.
+If your loan is fewer than five years old, chances are you haven't made much progress with the principal � you have been paying mostly interest.

-Once your equity has reached the required twenty percent, you are close to stopping your PMI payments, once and for all.
-First you will notify your lender that you are requesting to cancel your PMI.
-Then you will be required to submit proof that you have at least 20 percent equity.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and almost all lending institutions will require one before they'll cancel PMI.
+At the point you determine you have achieved at least 20 percent equity, you can begin the process of canceling your Private Mortgage Insurance.
+You will first tell your lender that you are requesting to cancel your PMI.
+Lenders ask for documentation verifying your eligibility at this point.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and most lending institutions will require one before they'll cancel PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.